It's Never Too Late.....Until it is!

 All of these result in the business owner being in a poor position to maximize their value on exit, and in many cases, not achieve their personal financial goals.

 None of us like to think about what the future holds.
-Many times that reality hits home pretty hard.
-One business I know recently lost an employee and the President’s father to sudden heart attacks, all in one weekend.
-I guarantee they didn’t leave for the weekend thinking that anything would be any different on Monday, but it was…..substantially different.
+Many times that reality hits home pretty hard, as has for me, in the untimely passing of a family member.
+I guarantee that she didn’t go into the doctor on February 1st anticipating that in less than 4.5 months she would no longer be here for her family.
 This is only one of many stories that we all have about the suddenness of what once was, is no more.
 Things change in an instant, and most of the time we are in reactive mode, not proactive.

 What’s the most important thing that you can do for your family, for your business and your employees?
 Plan for your transition and your business succession.
 If you don’t own a business, what are you doing to plan for your retirement, for your financial well being and that of your family should something suddenly happen.
 If you’re a business owner, what are you doing to plan today for what may happen tomorrow.
 Time continues to fly by at a rapid rate, and that won’t change.